2013–14 Bolton Wanderers F.C. season: Winter

 On 3 January, youth striker Michael O'Halloran signed permanently for Scottish side St Johnstone.
 Slovakian midfielder Ján Greguš returned to Baník Ostrava after his year-long loan ended, while another youth midfielder, Gary Fraser, left the club; signing permanently for Partick Thistle to whom he had been on loan throughout the season.
-Following this, on 27 January, French striker David N'Gog, who had been at the club since 2011, left for Premier League Swansea.
-Bolton secured their first incoming transfer of the January window the following day; Lukas Jutkiewicz joining from Middlesbrough to replace the outgoing N'Gog.
+Following this, on 27 January, French striker David Ngog, who had been at the club since 2011, left for Premier League Swansea.
+Bolton secured their first incoming transfer of the January window the following day; Lukas Jutkiewicz joining from Middlesbrough to replace the outgoing Ngog.
 On the final day of the Winter transfer window, 20-year-old Luxembourg international Yannick Bastos signed an 18-month deal with the club.
 Following this, Bolton signed Millwall's Liam Trotter on loan until the end of the season, with a view to a permanent deal as the player was out of contract at the end of the season.
 Academy striker Conor Wilkinson joined Torquay United on Valentine's Day, on a month-long loan.
 Joe Mason returned to the club on 20 February; his second loan spell at the club lasting until April 12.
 The following day, Sanmi Odelusi and Cian Bolger were loaned to MK Dons and Southend United, respectively; both on one-month loans.
 Bolger had to be withdrawn 80 minutes into his Southend debut due to injury, and returned to Bolton the following Monday.
 On 21 March, Josh Vela was sent on loan to Notts County, who were bottom of League One and managed by Dougie Freedman's former Crystal Palace teammate Shaun Derry.
 The loan was an initial 28-day youth loan.
 On 24 March, Sanmi Odelusi's loan at MK Dons was extended until 3 May, after the end of the season.
 3 May was also the date until which Southampton's Andy Robinson was loaned.
 The young midfielder had been on trial before making the move with a view to a permanent deal.
 On 31 March, Alan Hutton's loan was extended until the end of the season.
 On 4 May, a statement announced that the loan deals of five players would be coming to an end.
 Neil Danns, Alan Hutton, Lukas Jutkiewicz, Andy Robinson and Liam Trotter all returned to their parent clubs, though it was previously announced that Danns had signed a pre-contract with the club and would return following the expiration of his contract with Leicester City.